frederic-perez/AmE-dictionary/data/dictionary.md

 __profusely__ _adv_ :two::hammer:
 __profusion__
 __progeny__ _n_ :three::hammer:
-__prognosticate__ _v_ Indicate by signs. _Syn_ augur, auspicate, bode, omen, portend, foreshadow, presage, predict, prefigure, betoken, forecast, foretell _This neighborhood has seen an urban renewal that prognosticates a social and cultural renaissance._
+__prognosticate__ _v_ :two: /prahg-NAHSS-tuh-kayt/ Indicate by signs. _Syn_ augur, auspicate, bode, omen, portend, foreshadow, presage, predict, prefigure, betoken, forecast, foretell _This neighborhood has seen an urban renewal that prognosticates a social and cultural renaissance._
 __prohibit__
 __prohibitionist__ _n_ A reformer who opposes the use of intoxicating beverages. _Syn_ dry _She was a tireless prohibitionist who raided saloons and destroyed bottles of liquor with a hatchet._
 __Prohibitionists__